 On November 16, 2011, the original 2011 Stock Incentive Plan became effective upon approval by the Company's stockholders (the "Effective Date").
-On April 4, 2013, the Board of Directors adopted this First Amended and Restated 2011 Stock Incentive Plan to increase the authorized share limit.
-The term of this plan is extended to be ten years from the date our stockholders are expected to approve it, May 28, 2013.
-The only other change to this plan is to clarify under Section 5(a) that the additional shares that may be added to the shares reserved date back to the Effective Date of the 2011 Plan.
+On May 28, 2013, the stockholders approved the First Amended and Restated 2011 Stock Incentive Plan to increase the authorized share limit.
+On April 15, 2014, the Board of Directors adopted this Second Amended and Restated 2011 Stock Incentive Plan to increase the authorized share limit.
+The term of this plan is extended to be ten years from the date our stockholders are expected to approve it, May 27, 2014.